neet813/freezer-robot/README.md

 ## 💻 **The Code**

-Full Arduino sketch is in the GitHub repo: [neet813/freezer-robot](https://github.com/neet813/freezer-robot.ino/freezer-robot.ino)
+Full Arduino sketch is in the GitHub repo: [neet813/freezer-robot] Check out: freezer-robot.ion file.

 **Key features:**
 - WiFi hotspot (no internet needed)